LiskArchive/lisk-legacy-docs/.github/ISSUE_TEMPLATE/improvement.md

 ---

 ### Motivation
 Why does this content need improvement?

 ### Description
-Explain, how the content should be improved.
+Explain how the content should be improved.

 ### Location

 #### Affected branch / URL
-Choose the branch that should be used as base branch for this issue.
+Choose the applicable branch that should be used as the base branch for this issue.

 #### Page location
 Define the path and name for the new page in the documentation.